HaotianUpenn/scatterbrain/README.md

 Python 3.8+, Pytorch 1.9+, torchvision, torchtext, pytorch-fast-transformers, munch, einops, timm, hydra-core, hydra-colorlog, python-dotenv, rich, pytorch-lightning, lightning-bolts.

 We provide a Dockerfile that lists all the required packages.
+Also, you could see all package installed in our notebooks and we include requirement.txt.

 ## Citation
-If you use this codebase, or otherwise found our work valuable, please cite:
+Our work is inspired from paper below:
 ```
 @inproceedings{chen2021scatterbrain,
   title={Scatterbrain: Unifying Sparse and Low-rank Attention},